 What do you need to scrap your car?

 If however you would rather scrap your car, or decide to scrap it after it has been registered as SORN for a while, then you can get an instant scrap quote by entering your postcode and licence plate number.
 You can then compare the scrap quotes and choose the best deal for you.

 To learn more about the process you can visit our guide onsite: how to scrap my car.

-National Scrap Car used Department for Transport’s Vehicles with a Statutory Off Road Notification by postcode district and body type: United Kingdom data to discover the number of SORN cars per postcode.
+National Scrap Car used .gov.uk’s Vehicle licensing statistics data tables (Vehicles with a Statutory Off Road Notification (SORN) at the end of the quarter by postcode district and body type: Great Britain and United Kingdom) to discover the number of SORN cars per postcode.
 Due to the differing sizes of the locations, population figures were used to determine how many SORN cars there were per 10k people in those areas.